How Priya Uses Science to Maximize the Chances of Getting Pregnant

 American Society for Reproductive Medicine

 Preliminary clinical study data shows that the Priya Personal Fertility System predicts ovulation on average 2.6 days prior to the luteinizing hormone (LH) surge as shown in the graph above (clinical PT-004 data on file).

-We have nearly 3.5 trillion clocks called circadian rhythms in our bodies that regulate our organs, weight, sleep, and fertility.
+We have nearly 3.5 trillion cycles called circadian rhythms in our bodies that regulate our organs, weight, sleep, and fertility.
 Who knew?!
 Core body temperature (CBT) has been studied and shown to be a highly reliable marker for circadian rhythm patterns (Brown).
 These patterns correlate with the release of hormones, such as estrogen and progesterone.

 So what do circadian rhythms have to do with fertility?
 Allow us to elaborate.
 Circadian rhythm patterns change with the phases of the menstrual cycle, allowing ovulation prediction by detecting those patterns, best seen through continuous core body temperature (CCBT) monitoring.